griddles/vortex/README.md

 I'm currently taking college level classes in various different programming languages, including HTML/CSS.
 I'm sick of Youtube getting away with everything because they're the only good video platform, so I wanna change that.

 Obviously I'm pretty underqualified for something of this scale at the moment, but I'm trying to learn as fast as I can.
-Most of my code is gonna be super inefficient and garbage since I literally started HTML/CSS/PHP/JS last week, so if you see anything problematic just let me know and give me a way to fix it and I'll make it better.
+Most of my code is gonna be super inefficient and garbage since I literally started ASP.NET last week, so if you see anything problematic just let me know and give me a way to fix it and I'll make it better.

 Also, as a bunch of different people I've met have said, "An employer is hiring you to do something better than they can."
 It's a little different since I wouldn't be exactly hiring you, but you get the point.
 You'll probably be way better than me at whatever you join the team to do, which is why I want you to join the team.

-If you want an idea of what my work looks like, just check out some of the other stuff I've uploaded to github.
+If you want an idea of what my work looks like, just check out some of the other stuff I've uploaded to github. none of it is in c#, which is my main language, but it'll give you an idea.

 ---